-Acute vision loss that occurs suddenly or over the course of several minutes to hours usually requires urgent ophthalmic opinion.
+Acute vision loss that occurs suddenly or over the course of several minutes to hours usually requires urgent ophthalmic consultation.
 People with subacute or chronic vision loss (where vision loss has developed over weeks, months, or years) may still need specialist input, but usually on a non-urgent basis.

 Any significant vision loss justifies a call to an ophthalmologist for advice on referral timing.

 Vision loss may also be the initial manifestation of a number of systemic diseases for which separate workup is required.

 The patient's age and determination of the medical history assists in diagnosis.

-Patients may recognize symptoms of chronic deterioration "acutely," meaning chronic vision loss may present in the emergency department, making diagnosis difficult.
+Patients may recognize symptoms of chronic vision loss "acutely," meaning chronic vision loss may present in the emergency department, making diagnosis difficult.

 Associated symptom review makes it possible to differentiate between urgent and nonurgent cases and arrange for appropriate ophthalmic consultation.

 It is essential to take thorough histories, focusing on vascular and neurologic processes, as well as visual processes.

 Diabetic retinopathies may develop before systemic diabetes is diagnosed, making it important to measure blood glucose levels in all patients presenting with acute vision loss.
-Arrange an ophthalmologic examination of all newly diagnosed adults with diabetes.
+Arrange an ophthalmologic examination for all newly diagnosed adults with diabetes.

 Other serious systemic diseases (including granulomatosis with polyangiitis, bacterial meningitis, or disseminated malignancies) may need to be addressed in the emergency department or by hospital admission.